 2. High Reusability

 Most microservice applications are inherently diverse, making them a shareable resource across business units.
-As long as the purpose/intent of the application remains the same, the performance doesn’t change.
+As long as the application’s purpose/intent remains the same, its performance doesn’t change.

-For instance, if you have multiple business units requiring a platform to log in, the same application can be used across the board.
-This saves developers and the entire business a considerable amount of time and resources as they don’t have to recreate apps for a single use case.
+For instance, if multiple business units require a platform to log in, the same application can be used across the board.
+This saves developers and the entire business considerable time and resources, as they don’t have to recreate apps for a single use case.

 3. Disruption-free Deployment